 Google 2.0

 Today the realisation of The Matrix got another step closer with Google releasing its largest update to its search engine yet, coined “Universal Search“.
-Whereas Google’s various search indexes were, for the most part, separate the new system blends results from from its news, video, images, local/maps, book, and blog search engines along with those gathered in the traditional way.
-Along with a new navigation menu and some other subtle UI changes it’s all pretty cool.
+Whereas Google’s various search indexes were, for the most part, separate the new system blends results from its news, video, images, local/maps, book, and blog search engines along with those gathered in the traditional way.
+Along with a new navigation menu and some other subtle UI changes, it’s all pretty cool.

 [ More here, here, and here. ]